gusaaaaa/SupernovaController/README.md

     gpio_interrupt_event = Event()

-    # Asumes pin 6 initially at LOW level and shortcut between pins 5 and 6
+    # Asumes pin 6 initially at LOW level and pins 5 and 6 are connected to each other
     for level in [GpioLogicLevel.HIGH, GpioLogicLevel.LOW, GpioLogicLevel.HIGH, GpioLogicLevel.LOW]:
         gpio.digital_write(GpioPinNumber.GPIO_6, level)